Cresnova/claude-desktop-mcp-fix/README.md

 echo "MCP processes cleaned up"
 ```

-### Permanent Solution: PID-Lock Wrapper
+### Limited Solution: PID-Lock Wrapper (OAuth MCPs Only)

+⚠️ **Important**: This wrapper solution only works reliably for OAuth-based MCPs.
+For other MCPs, it may cause communication errors with Claude Desktop.

-This universal wrapper ensures only ONE instance of each MCP can run:
+This wrapper can help with OAuth authentication issues:

 ```bash
 #!/bin/bash